 The ALROSA Group, one of the world’s leaders in the production of diamonds, sold $365 million worth of rough and polished diamonds in July 2017 alone.
 Their sales of rough diamond totaled about $354.4 million, while sales of polished diamonds totaled about $10.6 million.

 Between January and July of 2017, ALROSA’s sales of rough and polished diamonds reached an astounding $2.497 billion.
 Sales of rough diamonds totaled about 2.442 billion, while sales of polished diamonds totaled about 54.9 million, now a days everyone is interested on buying Engagement Rings Shop seattle wa designed with the best diamonds.

 In that time, ALROSA decided to adjust their stock by cutting down on polished and finished diamonds as the a market of loose diamonds in katy tx began trending toward rough diamonds of a predominantly smaller size than their usual stock of larger, polished diamonds.

-The difference between rough and polished diamonds is that rough diamonds are diamonds that have not been processed and cut, they are also used more for mens wedding rings – they remain in their natural state – whereas polished diamonds are processed, cut, and are more common in wedding rings for woman allowing light to be refracted in and through the diamond.
+The difference between rough and polished diamonds commonly comes down to what kind of jewelry it is used on.
+Rough diamonds are diamonds that have not been processed and cut, they are also used more commonly in mens wedding rings.
+They usually remain in their natural state.
+Whereas polished diamonds are processed, cut, and are more commonly employed in wedding rings for women.
+These processes have the end goal of allowing light to be refracted in and through the diamond.

 Salesforce consistently observes the market fluctuations and trends of rough and polished diamonds in order to ensure that their customers have a wide range of modern and current choices when diamond shopping and that the proper customer segments can be targeted.